deadlysyn/archer/README.md

 **Read the scripts before running!**

 After installing Arch a handful of times I decided to automate more of the process.
-The great thing about Arch aside from having complete control is the wiki.
+Aside from having complete control, the great thing about Arch is the wiki.
 It's a wonderful resource, but can be overwhelming.
 I end up following 2^32 links and have 100 tabs open just to get through a basic install (sincere thanks to all doc writers, this is a personal problem not you).